XData08/Singly-Linked-List/README.md

     - To reverse the contents of the linked list

 ---
-## Sample Code Snippet of a Singly Linked List
+## Structure of a Singly Linked List
 ```
 typedef struct node {
     struct node * next;